CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 Observations are presented below:

 In terms of sales:
 - The total amount capitalized in sales was X in 2 years, with a total of Y orders containing Y items.
-This corresponds to an average of Z items per order and M price per item.
+This corresponds to an average of 6.5 items per order and $8.9K price per item.
+- items since last order (canceled orders)
-- The largest market in terms of revenue was the USA, contributing with
+- The largest market in terms of revenue was the USA, contributing with M in sales and K in the share of total selling.
+- The most requested product line was the classic model, representing P in sales and L in selling share
+- November is the top month of the year in terms of sales and requests, totailling M in revenue (or share).
+- The first week of the month is usually the one with most vending, (totailling) P in revenue
+- The top city is New York
+- The top client is

 - Top product lines were classic and vintage cars
 - Top dealsizes were medium and large